In-Car Vaccinations for Eligible Individuals with Disabilities 2/4/2021 - 10:24 AM

 The County of Orange has established a phased, tiered approach to providing the COVID-19 vaccination to residents.
 For the latest information on who is eligible to receive the vaccination, visit the COVID-19 Vaccination Distribution website.

-Currently, individuals that fall into Phase 1A (all tiers) and Phase 1B (Tier 1), including seniors 65 or older, can register for an appointment at www.othena.com.
+Currently, individuals that fall into Phase 1A (all tiers), Phase 1B (Tier 1), seniors 65 or older, individuals, ages 16 through 64, who have underlying medical conditions, and individuals, age 16 and over, who live in the four equity zip codes (92701, 92703, 92805 and 92844), can register for an appointment at www.othena.com.
 Appointments are required.
 Individuals without appointments are urged not to come to the Point of Distribution (POD) vaccination sites without an appointment.

 Register through Othena Othena FAQs